macwiatrak/Bacformer/README.md

 ![Bacformer](files/Bacformer.png)

 Bacformer can be applied to a wide range of tasks, including: strain clustering, essential genes prediction, operon identification, ppi prediction, protein function prediction and more.
-We provide [model checkpoints]() for pretrained models as well as Bacformer finetuned for various tasks.
+We provide model checkpoints for pretrained models as well as Bacformer finetuned for various tasks.
 We also provide tutorials and make Bacformer available via [HuggingFace](https://huggingface.co/macwiatrak).

 ## News

+- **2025-07-21**: Bacformer preprint is now available on [biorxiv](https://www.biorxiv.org/content/10.1101/2025.07.20.665723v1).
 - **2025-05-15**: Bacformer is now available on [HuggingFace](https://huggingface.co/macwiatrak).

 ## Contents